-How to connect Google cloud vision to Cursor
+How to connect Google cloud vision MCP with Cursor

 How to integrate Google cloud vision MCP with Cursor